 Being a small village, Hartville does not have a public transit system used by locals to get to and from work.

 The people who call Hartville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Hartville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Hartville include English, Irish, Italian, and French .
+The greatest number of Hartville residents report their race to be White, followed by Asian.
+Important ancestries of people in Hartville include German, Irish, English, Italian, and Hungarian.

 The most common language spoken in Hartville is English.
-Other important languages spoken here include West Germanic languages and German.
+Other important languages spoken here include Polish and West Germanic languages.